S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Background and Preliminary

-We scrutinize the prevailing consensuses commonly referenced in the development of transformation methods for transfer attacks.
-Our objective is to ascertain their robustness as metrics reflecting targeted transferability and to determine their utility in guiding the design of transformations for TTAs.
-To achieve this, we assess the black-box transferability of various transformation techniques under both default and expanded hyperparameter configurations.
-Here, the black-box transferability is calculated by the variance in predicted probabilities of black-box models with respect to the target class $y_{t}$ between the adversarial (generated by $\mathcal{T}$-TMI) and clean samples:
+We scrutinize the prevailing consensuses in developing transformations to assess their robustness and utility.
+We evaluate the black-box transferability of various transformations across default and expanded hyperparameter configurations.
+This transferability is measured by the target class ($t$) probability variance between adversarial (generated by $\mathcal{T}$-TMI) and clean samples: